 I commend this policy to all staff.
-Chair of Governors Date January 2020

 GENERAL STATEMENT OF POLICY

 In partnership with the LA, the Governing Body recognises its responsibility to provide a safe and healthy environment for teaching and non-teaching staff, students, contractors and other visitors to the premises and will take all reasonably practicable steps within its power to fulfil this responsibility.
 Such matters include: